PrayagS/Dayummunication/README.md

 ## Technology Stack

 - Python as the primary language
-- Scipy and NumPy for scientific computation, inbuilt functions and array operations
+- SciPy and NumPy for scientific computation, inbuilt functions and array operations
 - Matplotlib for testing on backend and error analysis
 - Dash (Plotly) for the web application with dynamically updating results.